 Is adolescent gambling a concern?
 HSC researcher Dr. Andrew Yockey says yes

-A new study on adolescent gambling and associated health behavior risks by HSC public health researcher Dr. Andrew Yockey was published in the Journal of Gambling Issues.
-The piece presents concerns for parents of students ages 12-17 who have interests or experiences with various types of gaming for money or other gains.
+A new study on adolescent gambling and associated health behavior risks, published in the Journal of Gambling Issues by HSC public health researcher Dr. Andrew Yockey, presents concerns for parents of students ages 12-17 who have interests or experiences with various types of gaming for money or other gain.

 A sizeable number of adolescents studied – more than 13% – reported that they had gambled in the previous 30 days.

-The study found kids in the 9th and 10th grades, age ranges 14-15, to be at high risk.
-At highest risk were non-white, adolescent males in higher grades who did not participate in school activities or sports and who used their technology in schools for recreational purposes.
+The study found kids in the 9th and 10th grade, age ranges 14-15, to be at high risk.
+At highest risk were non-white, adolescent males in higher grades who did not participate in school activities or sports, and who used their technology in schools for recreational purposes.

 “Adolescence can be both an exhilarating and confusing time as kids try new things and experiment with the freedoms and natural curiosities of growing up,” Yockey said.
 “It’s that risk-taking phase that many adolescents go through.”

-Gambling exists in many forms — from kids playing dice or card games outside school to sports betting, pool tournaments, online video game betting and even picking lottery numbers or playing scratch-off tickets with parents.
+Gambling exists in many forms – from kids playing dice or card games outside school to sports betting, pool tournaments, online video game betting, even picking lottery numbers or playing “scratch-off” tickets with parents.

-While adolescents may not be old enough to purchase their own lottery tickets, many still play the games with their parents.
+While adolescents may not be old enough to purchase their own lottery ticket, many still play the games with parents.
 It can feel fun and harmless, Yockey said, but the effects on kids are more profound.

 Peer pressure and dares can also have an influence.

-As a health behavior researcher, Yockey said he became interested in studying this population because gambling within the school-age context has not received much attention.
+As a health behavior researcher, Yockey said he became interested in studying this population because gambling within the school-age context has not received much previous focus.

 “Gambling is one of those risky behaviors that society typically normalizes – and we don’t often think of adolescents gambling,” he said.